apigee/registry/README.md

 This software is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.

+## Disclaimer

+This is not an official Google product.
+Issues filed on Github are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.

 ## Contributing

+Contributions are welcome!
 Please see [CONTRIBUTING](CONTRIBUTING.md) for notes on how to contribute to this project.